-Anne Wightman, a member of the training team for NMS Docent Training made this multiple flavoured, sand like textured and of course aesthetically so pleasing cake during one of the early days of our training.
+Anne Wightman, a member of the training team for NMS Docent Training made this multiple flavoured, grainy and of course aesthetically so pleasing cake during one of the early days of our training.
 She has gladly shared her recipe here.
 Her original recipe did not have rose flavor but I added it into the syrup because pistachios and rose somehow just go together.

 Ingredients (for a 21cm high cake)